The Skin I'm In (film): Production

 Fox was inspired to create the film after an incident in 2005 where Fox was discovered on some subway tracks in the Berlin subway with head trauma and a blood alcohol level of 0.47.
-The incident prompted Fox to document his personal journey to explore himself, spirituality, and his art.
+The incident prompted Fox to document his personal journey to explore himself, his spirituality, and his art.
 The film was shot in five countries and includes collaborations with Canadian first nations artist Rande Cook and African-American artist Zulu to create a full back tattoo to memorialize the journey.

 Reception

 The Times Colonist gave a favorable review for The Skin I'm In, praising Fox for his honesty in the film and stating that the collaboration with Cook and Zulu was one of the film's highlights.

 Soundtrack

 The soundtrack for the film was composed by Ronit Kirchman.
 In order to assist her with the creation of the score, Kirchman was named a 2012 Sundance/Time Warner Fellow in film composition, which gave her some financial support towards the soundtrack's recording and performance.
 Kirchman later performed a live remix set of the score for The Skin I'm In as part of the 2012 Sundance Film Festival.